Blog

 In a fatal case, surviving family members may have a Florida wrongful death claim.
 That claim can seek damages for losses such as funeral expenses, loss of support and services, mental pain and suffering, and other damages allowed by law.
 The exact recoverable damages depend on the relationship of the survivors, the facts of the case, and Florida’s wrongful death statute.

-What Compensation Can Include After a Florida Pool Accident
+What Compensation Can You Claim for a Pool Accident?

 Compensation depends on the severity of the injury, available insurance, liability evidence, medical needs, and how the accident affects the victim’s life.
 A pool accident claim may include: